 With no end in sight, checking the various rooms in your home for water leakage is of utmost importance, especially the room with the most water used in it – the bathroom.

-Bathroom flooding or water damage is a particularly hazardous proposition and requires instant, hygienic treatment, and drying.
+Bathroom flooding or water damage is a hazardous proposition and requires instant, hygienic treatment, and drying.

-Enhancements in materials and technology commonly found in bathrooms have proven to be fairly water resistant.
+Enhancements in materials and technology commonly found in bathrooms have proven to be somewhat water-resistant.

-This doesn’t mean that you’re completely safe, however, as these materials tend to mask more severe, structural damages.
+This situation doesn’t mean that you’re safe as these materials mask more severe, structural damages.

 We’ve come up with a list below of three things to look for after heavy rainfall, to ensure that your bathroom is free of water damage from Melbourne weather patterns.